publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch20/m__us_usc_t19_s3204.md

     (c) __Submission dates; public comment__

-        (1) Each report required under subsection (a) of this section shall be submitted to the Congress before the close of the 9-month period beginning on the day after the last day of the period covered by the report.
+        (1) Each report required under subsection (a) shall be submitted to the Congress before the close of the 9-month period beginning on the day after the last day of the period covered by the report.

         (2) The Commission shall provide an opportunity for the submission by the public, either orally or in writing, or both, of information relating to matters that will be addressed in the reports.